Trump, House Democrats near agreement on Deutsche Bank subpoenas

-Former President Donald Trump and Democrats in the U.S. House of Representatives said on Monday they are near an agreement to resolve disputes concerning congressional subpoenas of his financial records from Deutsche Bank AG (DBKGn.DE).
+NEW YORK (Reuters) - Former President Donald Trump and Democrats in the U.S. House of Representatives said on Monday they are near an agreement to resolve disputes concerning congressional subpoenas of his financial records from Deutsche Bank AG.

 In a filing in federal court in Manhattan, lawyers for Trump and the Democrats said they believed they were “close to an agreement” in talks concerning the scope of the subpoenas and a process for resolving privacy concerns.
 They asked a judge for another 30 days to continue talks.